IsabelleRIP2000/RememberIsabelle/README.md

 # RememberIsabelle
-Do NOT share this with anyone
+Do NOT share DefinitelyNotTheKey.txt with ANYONE